Tylikestocode/Diabetes_Prediction/README.md

 # Diabetes Classification
+##Overview
-## In this Notebook I attempt to classify instances on whether they have diabetes or not
+In this Notebook I attempt to classify instances on whether they have diabetes or not